 Elliptical trainers are very popular amongst beginners for several reasons.
-First of all, they’re quite straight forward.
+First of all, they’re quite straightforward.
 You simply get on the machine and start walking.
 The machine will smoothly guide your steps accordingly.
 They’re good for those who may be overweight or not in the best shape.
 It also allows movement with virtually zero impact.
 This is good for people with bone or joint problems or those who may be packing a few extra pounds.
-And because they incorporate your upper body as well, you get a full body workout when using an elliptical.
-If using one sounds interesting and you’re wondering what are the best elliptical workouts for beginners, we’ve put together this article.
+And because they incorporate your upper body as well, you get a full-body workout when using an elliptical.
+If using one sounds interesting and you’re wondering what is the best elliptical workouts for beginners, we’ve put together this article.

 High Intensity Interval Training

-Also known as HIIT, high intensity interval training is one of the more recent methods of exercising.
+Also known as HIIT, high-intensity interval training is one of the more recent methods of exercising.
 It’s used to maximize the burning of calories in a short amount of time.
-Instead of spending 40 minutes or an hour of steady state cardio exercise, HIIT programs are usually no longer than 20 minutes long.
-You basically alternate between short bursts of high intensity action followed by a longer period of lower intensity work which act as a rest period.
+Instead of spending 40 minutes or an hour of steady-state cardio exercise, HIIT programs are usually no longer than 20 minutes long.
+You basically alternate between short bursts of high-intensity action followed by a longer period of lower-intensity work which acts as a rest period.
 HIIT can be utilized by beginners because the exerciser is able to choose the intensity of their motions.
 As you progress you can increase your intensity accordingly.

 Using the Incline Function